 If you're experiencing any of the symptoms detailed in the above section, even mild ones, be sure to let your health care professional know as part of the initial conversation.
 You can find more details on the Philips Respironics recall and instructions for customers on the company's Medical Device Recall Notification website.

-As touched on above, since September 2021, Philips Respironics has had a "repair and replacement" program up and running.
-Initially, replacement devices featured a new silicone-based foam in place of the problematic polyester-based polyurethane foam, but a subsequent FDA investigation revealed that the new version of the foam used in the replacement machines might itself pose health risks, and the agency asked Philips Respironics to hire an independent lab to do additional tests.
-But the FDA stressed that patients should not stop using any new or repaired Philips Respironics device they had received as part of the program, despite questions about the safety of the new type of sound abatement foam.
-Check the FDA's Philips Respironics Recall page for the latest status of the repair and replacement program.
+As touched on above, in 2021 Philips Respironics started a "repair and replacement" program.
+Initially, replacement devices featured a new silicone-based foam in place of the problematic polyester-based polyurethane foam, but a subsequent FDA investigation revealed that the new version of the foam used in the replacement machines might itself pose health risks.

-The most important thing to keep in mind here is that if you've got a CPAP machine that might be part of the recall, don't stop using the device on your own:
+The most important thing to keep in mind here is that if you've got a CPAP machine that might be part of the recall, don't stop using the device on your own.
+Your best course of action is to talk to your doctor about the right path forward based on your current health situation.

 It depends on how old the machine is.
 Shortly after the Philips Respironics recall was announced, Medicare issued a statement to beneficiaries, instructing them that if they wanted to have their recalled device repaired or replaced, they'll likely need to deal with the supplier who issued the device, if the equipment is less than five years old.